wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 - Field access(.)

-    You can use the field access operator to access record fields of the `json` type.
-If the key is invalid or the field access occurs on `null`, it returns `error`.
+    You can use the field access operator to access a JSON object stored in a `json` type variable.
+If the value stored in the `json` type variable is not a JSON object, or if the key is invalid, the field access operation returns an error at runtime.

     ###### Examples:

     To access a field, use the following:

     ```ballerina
     check person.fname;
     ```
     To access a field in a nested level, use the following:

     ```ballerina
     check person.address.city;
     ```

 - Optional field access (?.)

-    You can use the optional field access operator to access record fields, including any optional fields.
-If the key is invalid or the field access occurs on `null`, it returns `null ` or `()`.
+    You can use the optional field access operator to access a JSON object stored in a `json` type variable.
+If the value stored in the `json` type variable is not null and not a JSON object, optional field access returns an error.
+If the value is a JSON object and the key is invalid, the field access operation returns a `null` or `()` at runtime.

     ```ballerina
     check person?.address?.city;